V.I. Agriculture Department Employee Damian Lang Arrested By Feds For Mailing Cocaine To South Carolina

-Damian Anthony Lang, 41, of St. Croix was arrested on a charge of conspiracy to possess with intent to distribute cocaine, U.S. Attorney Gretchen C.F.
+Lang, 41, of St. Croix, is charged with conspiracy to possess with intent to distribute cocaine, U.S. Attorney Gretchen C.F.
 Shappert said today.

 The parcels were intercepted and contained approximately 462 grams of a white powdery substance which field-tested positive for cocaine, court documents indicate.